Skip to content

 Try It: Interactive Stack-Up Builder

-• Pick real materials — FR4, Rogers RO4003C/RO4350B/RO3003, Megtron 6, PTFE
+• Pick real materials—FR4 variants, Rogers RO4003C/RO4350B/RO3003, Megtron 6, PTFE

-• Export CSV for your fab drawing
+• Export CSV for your fab drawing package

-All calculations run in your browser using Hammerstad-Jensen (1980), Cohn (1954), and IPC-2141A formulas — no server round-trip, instant results.
+All the math runs in your browser using Hammerstad-Jensen (1980), Cohn (1954), and IPC-2141A formulas.
+No server round-trip, instant feedback as you adjust parameters.
+Change the dielectric height and watch the impedance update in real time.

 References